alexch/codelikethis/public/projects/yelpington_app.md

 Your commit should *remove* the `.md` markdown file and *add* a `.json` file with the same base name.
 (In `git status`, this may show up as a single "rename", or it may show as an add and a delete.)

+*Many hands make light work!* Once this step is done, make *your own fork* of the repo and do the rest of the project in there.
+(We may end up deploying one or more student projects for regular lunchtime use.)

 <!--/box-->

 <!--box-->